Skip to content

 Can PV electricity be stored “forever”?

-Gehre: “A storage unit offers homeowners more flexibility for daily electricity consumption.
-It primarily serves to store excess solar power during the day so that it can be used in the evening when the sun is no longer shining.
-A storage unit should therefore hold the average amount of electricity consumed between evening and morning.
+Gehre: “A power storage unit offers homeowners more flexibility for daily electricity consumption.
+It is mainly used to store excess solar power during the day so that it can be used in the evening when the sun is no longer shining.
+A storage unit should therefore be able to hold the average amount of electricity needed between evening and morning.
 A battery storage unit is not intended for long-term storage, let alone seasonal storage.
-That would not make economic sense.”
+That would not make economic sense either.”

 Is it disadvantageous if someone buys a battery that is too large?

-Gehre: “As a rule of thumb: For every 1,000 kilowatt-hours of annual electricity consumption, the storage unit should have about one kilowatt-hour of storage capacity.
-However, we already recommend factoring in future large electricity consumers like electric cars or heat pumps in the planning.
-Our electricity consumption will increase significantly in the near future due to the increasing electrification of our mobility and heating.
-If a four-person household in a single-family home consumes an average of 4,500 kWh of electricity per year today, an electric car adds around 2,500 kWh per year.
+Gehre: “As a rule of thumb: For every 1,000 kilowatt-hours of annual electricity consumption, the power storage unit should have about one kilowatt-hour of storage capacity.
+However, we already recommend including future large electricity consumers such as electric cars or heat pumps in the planning.
+Because our electricity consumption will increase significantly in the near future due to the increasing electrification of our mobility and heating.
+If a four-person household in a single-family home currently consumes an average of 4,500 kWh of electricity per year, an electric car adds around 2,500 kWh per year.
 A heat pump requires about another 5,000 kWh annually.
-Thus, the same family with a heat pump and electric car has an annual electricity consumption of around 12,000 kWh.”
+This means the same family with a heat pump and electric car has an annual electricity consumption of around 12,000 kWh.”

 Also interesting: Is a solar system worthwhile in winter?